sachinaditiya/BIomedical_Image_Denoising/README.md

 # Outcome of the Work

-The key outcome is both algorithms works well for biomedical image denoising.​
+The key outcome is both algorithms works well for biomedical image denoising.

-Computation Time of UNET is less compared to CBDNET.​
+Computation Time of UNET is less compared to CBDNET.

-More the number of Epochs greater are the results.​
+More the number of Epochs greater are the results.

 PSNR and SSIM improved after denoising, thus retaining the originality of Image.